Exterior

 The St. Peter's Basilica Dome is open during the following hours:

-April to September: 7:30 AM to 5 PM October to March: 7:30 AM to 5 PM
+April to September: 7:30 AM to 5 PMOctober to March: 7:30 AM to 5 PM

-When is the best time to climb the St. Peter's Basilica Dome?
+When is the best time to climb the St Peter's Basilica Dome?

 The Basilica faces east, which means that you would get a clear view of the sun rising from here.
 Opt to climb the cupola during the morning hours.
 This will allow you to cut down your wait time and avoid crowds.
+You can also check out the weather report of Vatican City before visiting St. Peter's Basilica.